-bruce the wonder yak: i didn't understand when it wasn't weird
+bruce the wonder yak didn't understand when it wasn't weird

 by Cody Bromley